APNS secretary general’s mother laid to rest in Islamabad

 Known journalists, Amir Mateem Shams Rizvi, Danyal Gilani, Qayyum Siddiqui, Ashfaq Gondal, Zafar Bukhari, SK Niazi, Jamil Hashmi, Ansar Bhatti, Arif Jeeva, Tasaddaq Ahmad, Irfan Siddiqui, Ijaz Abbasi, Shamshad Mangat, Naveed Mairaj, Farasat Kazmi, Khushnood Ali Khan, Mohsin Mahtab, PIO Tahir Khushnood, Ali Moeen Nawazish, Ayub Nasir and Inayatullah Niazi also attended Janaza.

-Besides Sarmad Ali, she is survived by two other sons Aized Ali and Syed Ali.

-Meanwhile, National Assembly speaker and deputy speakers and Chief Minister Punjab Usman Buzdar offered condolences over the sad demise of mother of Sarmad Ali, They termed it a big loss for the bereaved family.
+Meanwhile, National Assembly speaker and deputy speakers offered condolences over the sad demise of mother of Sarmad Ali, They termed it a big loss for the bereaved family.

 Quaid Millat Jaafaria Agha Syed Hamid Ali Shah Moosvi also condoled with Sarmad Ali over his mother’s death.